Thiruvanmiyur railway station: Service and connections

-Thiruvanmiyur station is the fourteenth station on the MRTS line to Velachery.
-In the return direction from Velachery, it is currently the fourth station towards Chennai Beach station, which will become the seventh station upon completion of the entire stretch up to St. Thomas Mount.
+Thiruvanmiyur station is the fourteenth station on the MRTS line to St. Thomas Mount.
+In the return direction from St. Thomas Mount, it is currently the seventh station towards Chennai Beach station.

 Developments

 In September 2013, the Indian Railway Catering and Tourism Corporation (IRCTC) invited tenders for setting up a food plaza in the station, along with two other stations, namely, Thirumayilai and Velachery.